alphagov/accessibility-issues/source/issue/inappropriate-legend/index.html.md

 ```

 If the hint is short and important, it can be added to the question.
-If the hint is longer and important, it can be connected to the question via `aria-describedby`.
+If the hint is longer and important, it can be connected to the question using `aria-describedby`.